Back Muscle Tear, Pull, or Strain

 - Anti-inflammatory medications are used to reduce swelling and pain

 - Muscle relaxants (these are prescribed by your doctor)

 - Back strain exercises can help your back in numerous ways, from strengthening to stretching, check out our blog for the best exercises for a pulled back muscle

 - Physical therapy to help maintain strength and stretch your torn muscles or ligaments

 - Ice and hot therapy to help reduce swelling and stimulate blood flow.
 Try our ice and hot pain wrap to help you easily apply such therapy.

 - Wearing back support braces to help provide stability to your spine, especially for those involved in lifting or sports.
-These back braces for pulled back muscles help to reduce the amount of twisting or bending your spine may endure throughout the day.
+Back braces like these help prevent pulled back muscles by reducing the amount of twisting or bending your spine may endure throughout the day.